Sulgrave Manor is a Tudor and Georgian house built by direct ancestors of George Washington, the first President of the United States.

-Set in a picturesque village some thirty miles from both Oxford and Stratford-upon-Avon, Sulgrave Manor’s compact size, inviting gardens and café serving hot and cold drinks, light lunches and tasty homemade cakes, make it an ideal family destination.
+Set in a picturesque village some thirty miles from both Oxford and Stratford-upon-Avon, Sulgrave Manor’s compact size, inviting gardens, cosy Brewhouse; serving hot and cold drinks and tasty handmade cakes, make it an ideal family destination.

 11th April - 29th September: Thursdays, Fridays and Sundays 11.00am - 5.00pm.

 Sulgrave Manor is in the village of Sulgrave just off the B4525 road from Banbury to Northampton.

 Sulgrave is about half an hour from Oxford, Stratford and Warwick and ninety minutes from London via the M1 or M40.

 The nearest station is Banbury.
 There are regular direct trains from London Oxford, Birmingham, and Stratford-Upon-Avon as well as direct links to other major towns and cities.
 There is a taxi rank at Banbury station and the journey takes about 15 minutes.